What is high-risk homeowners insurance?

 We broke down high-risk homeowners insurance by category.
 In some cases, more than one category applies to a state; Texas has areas prone to hurricanes, tornadoes and wildfires, so it’s included in all three lists.

-We focused our choices on price because we know the choice is limited and prices are skyrocketing in high-risk areas.
+We focused on price because we know the options are limited and prices are skyrocketing in high-risk areas.
 Read the full methodology to find out how we ranked the companies.

 Here are the best cheap home insurance companies for high-risk homes by category.